-Chronic drooling in children
+Chronic (excessive) drooling in children and adolescents

 Drooling (also known as ‘dribbling’) is common in babies and young children up to the age of eighteen months as they learn to control their mouth and throat.
 However, most children have stopped drooling by the time they reach four years old.
 In children and adolescents with cerebral palsy and other neurological conditions drooling often continues.
 Doctors sometimes call it ‘sialorrhoea’, which means ‘overflowing saliva’.
-In most cases, drooling is due to problems with swallowing, but other causes include lack of control of the lips or tongue.
+In most cases, excessive drooling in children is due to problems with swallowing, but other causes include lack of control of the lips or tongue.

 Children and adolescents who need help to manage chronic drooling are often offered speech and language therapy.
 Drooling may be reduced by improving mouth control and teaching sensory awareness to increase swallowing.
 Where needed, drug treatments for chronic drooling are available.
 In some cases, injections into salivary glands (where saliva is produced) or surgery may be considered.